BBMRI-ERIC/negotiator/docs/key-features.md

 tracking and management of requests from submission to completion.
 Users can view the status of their requests in real-time, receive notifications for updates, and gain insights into the entire process, making it easier to manage workflows and improve response times.

+## Notifications

+The **Notifications** feature keeps users informed about important updates regarding their requests and system activities.
+Users receive real-time alerts for various events, such as request approvals, status changes, and upcoming deadlines.
+This proactive communication helps users stay engaged and informed, allowing for timely responses and actions in their workflows.